Jean-Michel Coulon: Biography

 In 1999 he returned to live in Paris in the 16th arrondissement with a nearby studio where he worked every afternoon.
 He did not renew close contacts with the Paris galleries.
 He remained discreet, almost hidden.
 His work went from painting to collages, which were done on oil paintings dating from the 1950s and 1960s.

-In 2012 his health declined and after a long hospital stay he was confined to a wheelchair.
+In 2012 his health declined and after a long hospital stay he began using a wheelchair.
 Going back and forth to the studio was no longer possible, so it remained untouched until his death.
 He composed collages in his apartment on sheets of heavy drawing paper.
 His spirit remaining intelligent and lively up to the end, he was working to the very last days, still with warm and bright colors.

 Coulon died on October 25, 2014, at the age of 94.
 He is buried in Saint-Georges-de-Didonne (Charente-Maritime), with the generations of Coulons.